R. C. Rickmers (1906)

-RC Rickmers was a German five-masted steel clipper barque with auxiliary engine built in 1906 by the firm Rickmers Rice Mill, Freight and Shipbuilding Company (Rickmers Reismühlen Rhederei and Schiffbau A.G., simple known as Rickmers A.G.) of Bremerhaven, Germany for the company's Rickmers Line.
-She was the largest sailing ship in the world from 1907 (sinking of Thomas W. Lawson) to 1911 (launching of France II) and the second German five-masted barque.
+RC Rickmers was a German five-masted steel clipper barque with auxiliary engine built in 1906 by the firm Rickmers Rice Mill, Freight and Shipbuilding Company (Rickmers Reismühlen Rhederei and Schiffbau A.G., more simply known as Rickmers A.G.) of Bremerhaven, Germany, for the company's Rickmers Line.
+She was the largest sailing ship in the world from 1907 to 1911, and the second German five-masted barque.

 Rickmers A.G.

 Rickmers shipyard was founded by R. C. Rickmers in 1839.
-In the beginning of the 20th century the shipyard employed some 650 personnel and built several extraordinary large sailing vessels for its parent company's rice trade.
+During the beginning of the 20th century the shipyard employed some 650 personnel and built several extraordinary large sailing vessels for its parent company's rice trade.

 The largest sailing vessel in the world

 R. C. Rickmers was built in 1906 and was the largest ship in the world from 1907, when Thomas W. Lawson sunk and until 1911, when France II was launched.
 Her captain was August Walsen.
-She arrived at New York in the fall of 1906 on her maiden voyage from Bremen to Saigon and Bangkok through Cape Horn.
+She arrived at New York in the fall of 1906 on her maiden voyage from Bremen to Saigon and Bangkok around Cape Horn.
 Scientific American hosted a featured story about R. C. Rickmers in its October 1906 issue.

-Under the sails R. C. Rickmers was able to sail at about 13 to 14 knots with the maximum speed of 17 knots.
+Under sail R. C. Rickmers was able to sail at about 13 to 14 knots, with a maximum speed of 17 knots.
 While using the steam engine she could have been driven at 8 knots without a load and 6 to 7 knots with a cargo.

 Voyages

-In the first two and half years in trade she sailed 100,000 miles.
+In her first two and half years in trade she sailed 100,000 miles.

 She completed multiple voyages around the world: